Shikhar-S/espnet/egs2/watkins/ssl1/README.md

 We compare two pre-trained model variants - all_cuts (base dataset) and all_cuts_noise (with augmented noise) - each on two variants differentiated by tokenizer initialization.

-Results indicate that the choice of tokenizer significantly affects model performance.
+Results indicate that the choice of tokenizer significantly affects model performance and a bad temporal ratio leads to an underperforming model (especially if the tokenizer is not well trained).

 ## Dataset details